jorgel272/hardened-google-cloud-compute-engine-vm/README.md

 8. Create VPC firewall rules

 **Running the Terraform plan**
-Make sure to adjust the Google Cloud project in the variables.tf file prior to deploying and change the "awesomename" placeholder to something Awesome ;)
+Make sure to adjust the Google Cloud project in the variables.tf file before deploying and change the "awesomename" placeholder to something Awesome ;)

 Run the Terraform plan:
 - terraform init